Andrea Züllig and Heiko Schätzle

 "My work often combines traditional weaving techniques with modern materials and technologies to subvert expectations and challenge assumptions about what constitutes 'feminine' art.
 My main focus is on exploring the intersection of feminism and textiles.
 Exhibiting works that are in dialog with a history rooted in the local economy gives my work a deeper meaning." (original quote in English)

-More info
+More Info

 Angèle Challier Fontaine's works reflect on the economic and social conditions of traditionally read women's occupations in the textile industry and the resulting gender dynamics.
 In her work, she takes a more critical look at historical economic structures during industrialization and honors the unpaid and hidden value that women contributed through their work in domestic and industrial spaces.
 The installation is a compilation of traditional embroidery and sewing and incorporates traditional techniques as exhibited in the Textile Museum Neuthal.

-Karen Moser
+Karen Amanda Moser

-Karen Moser
+Karen Amanda Moser

 Museum Wetzikon